frankpconnelly/frankpconnelly/README.md

 - 👋 Hello, I’m @frankpconnelly
 - 👀 I’m interested in continuing to master HTML, CSS, JavaScript, and React on the frontend, and Node.JS, MongoDB, and Express on the backend.
-- 🌱 I’m currently proficient in HTML, CSS, and JavaScript.
+- 🌱 I’m currently proficient in HTML, CSS, and JavaScript, and SQL.
 - 💞️ I’m looking to collaborate on anything and everything!
 Wanna be my mentor?
 I'm your guy!
 - 📫 You can reach me at frankpconnelly@gmail.com.